Copperplate engraving "The City of Cologne, the capital of the archbishopric" taken from the works of T. Salmon

 Description

-Engraving "City of Cologne, Archbishop's seat" taken from the works of T. Salmona: "The current state of all countries and nations of the world ..." printed in Venice around 1740.
-In good condition in a modern frame, as seen in the photos.
+Engraving "City of Cologne, Archbishop's Seat" taken from the works of T. Salmona: "The current state of all countries and nations of the world ..." printed in Venice around 1740.
+In good condition, in a modern frame, as seen in the photos.

-Many styles characterize antique furniture, but we can highlight a few of the most important.
+There are many styles characterizing antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transitioned into pseudo styles of classicism, Renaissance, and Baroque.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.

-Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon's reign.
-This period is characterized by significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the late 18th to early 19th century.
+Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details